amanami00/snowflake-to-elasticsearch/s3-to-elasticsearch-lambda/README.md

-# Lambda for move file from s3 to elasticsearch
+# Lambda for move data from s3 to elasticsearch

 * #### Set up a virtual Python environment